Government of Ontario: Premier

 The premier of Ontario is the first minister of the Crown.
 The premier acts as the head of government for the province, chairs and selects the membership of the Cabinet, and advises the Crown on the exercise of executive power and much of the royal prerogative.
 As premiers hold office by virtue of their ability to command the confidence of the elected Legislative Assembly, they typically sit as a MPP and lead the largest party or a coalition in the Assembly.
 Once sworn in, the premier holds office until their resignation or removal by the lieutenant governor after either a motion of no confidence or defeat in a general election.

 Cabinet membership

 In Canada, the Cabinet (Conseil des ministres) of provincial and territorial governments are known as an Executive Council (Conseil exécutif).

 The Ontario Government Buildings in downtown Toronto contain the head offices of several provincial ministries.

+Explanatory notes: Assumed office and Joined Cabinet: contain years correspond to the major cabinet shuffles that took place on the follow date, unless otherwise noted.